The Birds and the Cats

 "Soot," he grumbled, "it gets everywhere."

 Fafa, an independent valuer of certain trade goods made his living by helping others to make theirs.
 He had little interest in the food merchants.
 Necessary though they were, they made little profit on each sale that there was almost no room for price increases that would facilitate his commission charge.
 However, his attention was drawn to two types of stalls - jewellers and miners who sold raw ores and gems either to the general visitors to the square, or to said jewellers.
 His ultimate goal, for the last few years, had been to find true gold, Melfyorm.
 He was still on its trail, meaning his work funded his life and current business ventures, while also keeping his proverbial eye in other corners of the Realm.
-The traditional gold mines had dried up years ago, and yet occasionally a rare ring, or wrist-cuff, or pocket-watch would catch his eye and he would try to trace it to the source.
+The traditional gold mines had dried up years ago, and yet occasionally a rare ring, wrist-cuff, or pocket-watch would catch his eye and he would try to trace it to the source.
 He had not yet succeeded, but if he could, his plan was to gain a monopoly on the trade and use of that material.
-It was not only sought-after by the rich, the magically-gifted had a need of it too, as Melfyorm could conduct the Elemental arts, as well as traditional magicks, far better than any other metal.
+It was not only sought-after by the rich, as the magically-gifted had a need of it too.
+Melfyorm could conduct the Elemental arts, or so he understood, as well as traditional magicks, far better than any other metal.
 His main barrier was that almost all the everyday folk, in short, everyone beneath him in society, owned a material that went by almost the same name.
 The stones they used, frustratingly called Melfy or "fire rock", retained heat for Urs and, sometimes, days.
 Thus they were often heated in a fire, then placed in rooms with no hearth to heat them too.

 Stupid languages, giving the same name to two very different materials, he thought in annoyance, while trying to maintain an approachable and affable expression.